 No matter what the cause, juvenile osteoporosis is a very serious condition.
 You build about 90% of your bone mass by the time you're ages 18 to 20.
 Losing bone mass during prime bone-building years can put a child at serious risk for long-term complications such as fractures.

 Here are some things you can do to build bone now and help prevent osteoporosis later:

-- Eat a diet rich in calcium and vitamin D. Adults (men and women) under 50, need 1,000 mg (milligrams) of calcium each day.
+Eat a diet rich in calcium and vitamin D. Adults (men and women) under age 50 need 1,000 mg (milligrams) of calcium each day.
 All women over age 50 should get 1,200 mg of calcium daily.
-Men from age 51 to 70 should get 1,000 mg of calcium a day and 1,200 mg after they reach 70.
-Men and women under the age of 70 need 600 international units (IU) of vitamin D daily.
-That increases to 800 IU of vitamin D after the age of 70.
+Men ages 51 to 70 should get 1,000 mg of calcium a day and 1,200 mg after they reach age 70.
+Men and women under age 70 need 600 international units (IU) of vitamin D daily.
+That increases to 800 IU of vitamin D after age 70.
 Experts feel that it is best to get your calcium and vitamin D from your diet.
 Good natural sources of these nutrients include milk, yogurt, cheese, dark green leafy vegetables, and fortified cereals and juices.
 Three and a half ounces of cooked salmon contains 90% of your daily dose of Vitamin D. If you can't get enough calcium and Vitamin D in your diet, talk to your health care provider.

 Don't smoke.
 The more you smoke and the longer you smoke, the greater risk you have of fracture in old age.
 Quitting smoking appears to lower this risk over time.